 IMO has been working with partners to boost the capacity of states in the Western Indian Ocean and Gulf of Aden region to suppress piracy by supporting development of maritime infrastructure, law enforcement and implementation of the Djibouti Code of Conduct.
 In its endeavour to strengthen capacity in the region IMO has signed five strategic partnerships with UN agencies and the EU.
 These joint agreements to combat piracy, reaffirm the mutual commitments to improving coordination at all levels and across all relevant programmes and activities, with a view to strengthening the capacity of States in the region to deal with piracy, as well as to help develop viable and sustainable alternatives to piracy.

 The evolution of the Djibouti Code of Conduct

 Since it was signed in 2009, the Code has evolved to be the major focus for facilitating transnational communication, coordination and cooperation within the region, creating a basis for technical cooperation between the signatory States, IMO and international partners that is trusted, effective and popular.

 IMO continues to support Member States to implement the Djibouti Code of Conduct through its Integrated Technical Cooperation Programme (ITCP) and activities funded by the Djibouti Code Trust Fund.
-It also maintains a presence in the region, focussed on the Code, with two staff members based in Nairobi, Kenya, whose primary role is training.
+It also maintains a presence in the region, focussed on the Code, with four staff members based in Nairobi, Kenya.

 Djibouti Code of Conduct Trust Fund